MicrosoftDocs/azure-docs/articles/traffic-manager/how-to-add-endpoint-existing-profile-template.md

 ## Next steps

-In this quickstart, you created a Traffic Manager profile.
+In this quickstart, you add a endpoint to an existing Traffic Manager profile.

 To learn more about routing traffic, continue to the Traffic Manager tutorials.